 Currently, I am principal of The Prime Group, a strategic planning and marketing services firm.
 The firm’s services include strategic and marketing planning; digital marketing; contract marketing management, and entrepreneur development program design and delivery.
 The Prime Group helps companies identify and resolve critical issues required to move forward.
 The company’s motto is…“We make ideas perform.”

-In 2014 I created 5 Step Business Start, a business planning system that helps business owners launch their businesses successfully.
+In 2014 I joined the 5 Step Business Start as the Director of Entrepreneur Development.
+5 Step Business Start is a business planning system that helps business owners launch their businesses successfully.
 The system shows them what to do, when to do it and how to perform the fundamental tasks to start a business.
-The impetus for creating the system is a result of challenges I have observed while counseling with hundreds of start-up business owners.
-I discovered that there are two primary issues that cause people the most problems when getting started: the business plan and doing the wrong things first.
+The impetus for creating the system is a result of challenges faced by start-up business owners.
+There are two primary issues that cause people the most problems when getting started: the business plan and doing the wrong things first.

 The 5 Step Business Start provides a simple/easy to follow blueprint for developing a business plan and provides step-by-step instruction on what to do when to do it, and how.
 The system is great for existing businesses also.
 Because so many entrepreneurs start businesses by doing the wrong things first, I often refer existing businesses owners to the 5 Step to correct missteps that hinder their progress and growth.